-After an applicant has submitted their primary application, the majority of schools will request additional information in the form of the secondary application, or supplemental application.
+After an applicant has submitted their primary application, the majority of medical schools will request additional information in the form of the secondary application, or supplemental application.
+Dental schools vary greatly in whether they require a supplemental application or essays; many require a school-specific supplemental application fee as part of their process.

 Secondary applications are school-specific; the questions asked will vary from program to program.
 They generally intend to gain a deeper understanding of each applicant, as well as a sense of why an applicant is a good “fit” for the school.